myfantasy/json/README.md

 `//mfjson:add //easyjson:json` - Add additional comment to proxy class

+`//mfjson:marshal` - Mark struct as marshable with mfjson

 `mfjson:"true"` - Marks fiels as interfacable.
 The field will marshal with generator